Dante383/sicario/clients/linux-python/README.md

 ## Making it more light-weight

-If you don't need all of it's features (for example, camera module because you know that the target won't have it) you can just remove them from modules/, the app will deal with it.
+If you don't need all of it's features (for example, camera module because you know that the target won't have it) you can just remove them from modules/, the client will deal with it.
+(It would be nice to mention, that currently this client doesn't support modules)